larstw/laravel-terminal-aliases/README.md

-This repository contains a single `.zshrc`, which contains useful shortcuts and some other configuration for the terminal (you read more at https://github.com/ohmyzsh/ohmyzsh).
+This repository contains a single `.zshrc`, which contains useful aliases and some other configuration for your terminal as a Laravel developer (you read more at https://github.com/ohmyzsh/ohmyzsh).